 The length of your credit history shows that you have demonstrated good financial habits for a long time.
 The more stable your credit report looks, the more trustworthy you become in the eyes of the employer.
 A short length of history may bring up questions of instability and whether you’re in it for the long haul.

 4. Mix of Credit – Multi-Tasking

 Having a mix of credit between installment and revolving accounts shows that you are a responsible individual who has a balanced amount of debt.
 You don’t rely too heavily on any one financial obligation and can understand and manage different types of loan obligations at once.
-Having only one type of accounts may throw up a red flag and show your potential employer that you have a one track mind and an inability to multitask.
+Having only one type of account may throw up a red flag and show your potential employer that you have a one-track mind and an inability to multitask.